Diounata/Diounata/README.md

 <p align="left">
 I am Jonatham Luz, also known as Diou, a self-taught web developer with a focus on frontend technologies such as React.js.

-Currently, I am pursuing a degree in analysis and systems development.
+🎓 Currently, I am pursuing a degree in analysis and systems development, complementing my self-taught journey with formal education.

+💼 Additionally, I have gained valuable professional work experience through freelance projects and other endeavors, improving my skills and expanding my knowledge in web development.

-I am open to new experiences and always striving for continuous improvement. 🚀
+🌟 Feel free to get in touch with me!
+I am open to new experiences and always striving for continuous improvement.
+Let's connect and collaborate! 🚀
 </p>

 ## 📬 Contact: